 There are plenty of free or paid apps you can use to schedule your deadlines.
 Those apps I use to schedule my deadlines or make lists are Power Planner, Wunderlist & Trello.
 These apps are the most important and most-used apps that I use daily and they're a lifesaver when it comes to pinning down my blog ideas, groceries, school, essays due date etc.

 If you're not into the technology thing, then you can always use physical planners by Erin Condren.
 They're planners for anyone such as teachers, students like me and also bloggers, workers, and entrepreneurs like you.

 And what I recommend is setting the deadline one week earlier and keep a working routine.
 That way you're more likely to have ideas on what the deadline is, do the deadline earlier and finished before the real date.
 And the best part? you can have all the free time you want (who doesn't love free time?)

 6. Play Background Sounds

 Lastly in this list to increase productivity is play ambient sounds.
-Some people I know have said that when they study, they get bored easily because it's so silent and it makes them want to fall asleep on their papers.
+Some people I know have said that when they study, they get bored easily because it's so silent and it makes them want to fall asleep.
 That's why background sound apps exist!

 If you're a person who hates silences (like me) or gets triggered by random background noises, try adding in instrumental music or white noises to your work routine.
 Make sure it doesn't have any lyrics or you won't be able to focus!

 But hey, did you know that people are more likely to get their work done when they are in cafes or libraries?
 Research has shown that a moderate level of ambient noise, such as the clattering of plates and the whir of a coffee machine, improves performance on creative tasks as well as perform better when we have someone to compete with.
 I can see why I always get my work done when I'm in a library.
 I love a little competition!